 Set the temperature on an electric griddle to 350 degrees or cook in a non-stick skillet on top of the stove at medium high heat.

-How do you know when French toast is done?
+How do you know when it is done?

 French Toast should be golden brown and crispy on each side, but still soft in the center.
 Cooking French Toast about four to five minutes per side over medium high heat should be about right.